Updated May 25, 2020

 “8 Great Tuesdays” features live music at the Amphitheater at Liberty Park along downtown Erie’s bayfront for eight Tuesday evenings during the summer.

 Traffic can be quite congested during the above events.
 Plan accordingly.
 Shuttles are available.
-Bring a blanket to sit on and a picnic basket with snacks and drinks, if desired.
+Bring camp chairs or a blanket to sit.

-In North East, PA, Erie’s Wine Country, three wineries host free outdoor concerts in the summer.
-Lakeview Wine Cellars offers outdoor concerts in May and June on Saturday evenings.
-Penn Shore Winery follows with a free outdoor concert series in July and August on Saturday evenings.
-Arundel Cellars has live music events in the summer and throughout the year.
+In North East, PA, Erie’s Wine Country, several wineries host free outdoor concerts in the summer.
+The Penn Shore Winery outdoor concert series is offered in July and August on Saturday evenings.
+Arundel Cellars live music events run throughout the year.

 Parking and congestion are not a problem for the North East concerts.